alauda/registry-auth/README.md

 ## The Docker Registry's Config

-The Docker Registry need configure to work with `registry-auth`.
+The Docker Registry need configure to work with Registry-Auth.
 You can configure it by config file or environment variables.

 You can add the following configs in /etc/docker/registry/config.yml: